GegenteilVonGegenteil/BetterBee/index.md

 ![Boxplot showing SEQ-Scores](./SEQBoxplot.png)

 #### Qualtitative Feedback
 Users generally said they liked our app.
 Two people mentioned that they would like a popup before deleting a habit.
 Most participants also expressed that clicking on the habit for a detail view wasn't intuitive.
-Otherwise, users mentioned some changes to design, adding a general calender and notifications, among other small asjustments.
+Otherwise, users mentioned some changes to design, adding a general calendar and notifications, among other small adjustments.

 #### Changes to Product
 Based on the feedback, we changed that the habit colors persist when a habit is crossed out, added a delete popup, fixed a routing bug that would occur under specific circumstances by making the navigation more efficient and made habits clickable in the manageview to give users more ways to get to the detail view.